GOJO-MEOW/DISCORD-NUKER-/jojo nuker/README.md

 ## Start-up:

-1. Navigate to the "src" folder, run the `presser.bat` file.
+1. Navigate to the "src" folder, run the `gojo.bat` file.

 # Disclaimer